4 Min Read

 The state can waive court costs by granting a fee waiver.
 Fees are waived for low-income individuals.
 There are specific requirements for fee waivers in different states, which you can find online.

-Usually, the court issues them to people on public benefits with lower household incomes or if the court finds that you cannot afford to pay for basic needs in addition to the court fees.
-Your state will have forms online (and guides to help you fill them out) that you can file with the court clerk handling your case.
+Usually, the court issues them to people on public benefits, those with lower household incomes, or if the court finds that you cannot afford to pay for basic needs in addition to the court fees.
+Your state has forms online (and guides to help you fill them out) that you can file with the court clerk handling your case.

 Was this page helpful?